Scottish Libertarian Party: History

 The party was first founded on 3 January 2012 under the leadership of author Daniel Logan-Scott.
 It was refused registration by the Electoral Commission due to naming similarities with the Libertarian Party UK.
 This was resolved when the Libertarian Party UK altered its registration to no longer stand candidates or run in elections in Scotland.
-Despite organising various events, the party became inactive and stopped updating their blog.
+Despite organising various events, the Scottish Libertarian Party became inactive and stopped updating their blog.

 After 3 years of inactivity, the Scottish Libertarian Party launched again in December 2015 under new leader Alan Findlay, officially registering with the Electoral Commission in March 2016.

 In the 2016 Scottish Parliament election the party stood in the West Scotland, Mid Scotland and Fife, North East Scotland regions and the Edinburgh Central constituency.
 The party received its highest percentage of votes in Edinburgh Central with 0.3%, or 119 votes, and received 650 votes in Mid Scotland and Fife, 552 in North East Scotland and 480 in West Scotland, for a total of 1,805 votes in Scotland.

 In the 2019 general election the party fielded one candidate in the constituency Kilmarnock and Loudoun, Stef Johnstone, then deputy leader, getting 405 votes (0.9% of the votes cast).
 However, they said that the reason they were only standing one candidate was because this election was solely about Brexit, and that it would be better to save their money for the 2021 Scottish Parliament election, when they hope to stand candidates in all regions and a few key constituencies.
 They did, however, advise people to vote for whatever party was the most likely to deliver a no-deal Brexit.